huggingface/transformers/examples/legacy/seq2seq/README.md

 limitations under the License.
 -->

-## Sequence to Sequence Training and Evaluation
+# Sequence-to-Sequence Training and Evaluation

 This directory contains examples for finetuning and evaluating transformers on summarization and translation tasks.
-Please tag @patil-suraj with any issues/unexpected behaviors, or send a PR!
 For deprecated `bertabs` instructions, see [`bertabs/README.md`](https://github.com/huggingface/transformers/blob/master/examples/research_projects/bertabs/README.md).

 ### Supported Architectures